 For me, personally, this is a favorite!
 I love animals, and anything related to living in the water is just awesome in my book!
 There are so many different great exhibits and animals.
 From sharks to beluga whales, octopus to sea otters, and reptiles jellyfish!
 Seriously, I could spend at least an entire day in here!
 Sometimes it’s difficult to think about an animal that would normally be out swimming in the vast ocean, ‘stuck’ here in an aquarium.
 However, I love all of the work many, Shedd included, aquariums are doing to help prevent extinction, take care of those that are injured and wouldn’t make it in their natural habitat, and educate those who may never see the ocean about how our actions are affecting these beautiful creatures.

 Growing up, my grandparent’s condo overlooked Lincoln Park and the lake.
-It became such a regular staple to my opinion as a part of Chicago.
+It became such a regular staple as a part of our Chicago trip.
 The park itself is the largest public park in Chicago, and actually has more acreage than New York’s Central Park!
 It’s not just the patch of green grass you can see from high above.
 The park includes the North Avenue Beach, the Lincoln Park Conservatory, Lincoln Park Cultural Center, the Lincoln Park Zoo, Theatre on the Lake Chicago History Museum, an archery range, Oak Street Beach, lots of playing fields, and so much more!
 Seriously, it’s huge (1,188.63 acres!).

 Lincoln Park Zoo

-are other things to do along here, but SHOPPING!
-It’s also beautiful during the
+SHOPPING!
+Sure, there are other things to do along here, but SHOPPING!
+It’s also beautiful during the holidays!!

 House of Blues

-So those are just 15 places to visit in Chicago while you’re there!
+So those are just 15 places to visit on your Chicago trip!
 There are THOUSANDS of others as well, it’s just a great city!
 I love visiting it!
 (Do like coming home to my small Iowa town afterward though too.)
 What’s your favorite place to visit in Chicago, or what are you looking forward to visiting?